• Skip to primary navigation

 • ×

-Toothpick structures are a fantastic, low cost and easy STEM challenge that can keep kids busy for hours.
-We actually used cocktail sticks, but you could also use straws or spaghetti.
+Toothpick structures are a fantastic, low-cost, and easy STEM challenge that keeps kids busy for hours.
+We used cocktail sticks, but you could also use straws or spaghetti.

 I set the children a challenge to build a structure that would hold a chocolate egg off the ground.